umgbhalla/dotfiles/README.md

     ```
     sudo pacman -S xorg-xinit xorg-server bspwm sxhkd
     ```
 4. Install a terminal emulator.
-I use `sakura` because it is lightweight and fast.
-    > I've had an adventure looking for the perfect terminal emulator, from `xterm`, to `termite`, to `urxvt`, to `konsole`, to `kitty`.
+I've used nearly every popular terminal in existence and `st` is the best one by far.
+    To get the best configuration of `st`, it requires manual compilation.
+Clone the [st repo](https://git.suckless.org/st/).
     ```
-    yay -S sakura
+    sudo make clean install
     ```
+    To uninstall from the same directory:
+    ```
+    sudo make uninstall
+    ```
+    If you plan on using my dotfiles `st` configuration, you will run the above make command in the `.config/st` folder.
 6. Install other necessary packages, as well as commonly used packages.
     ```
-    sudo pacman -S feh xorg-xsetroot
+    sudo pacman -S feh ttf-liberation xorg-xsetroot
     yay -S clight lemonbar-xft-git
     sudo systemctl enable clightd